Skip to main content

 Friends Book Recommendation of the Month

+The Perfect Son by Barbara Claypole White Coming soon to a CW MARS library near you...
 When Ella Fitzwilliam suffers a heart attack, her husband Felix who is obsessed with perfection and routine, has to step in and help with 17 year old Harry who suffers from Tourette's.
 To prevent the family from being ripped apart, they must each bend with the inevitability of chance and reinforce the ties that bind.
-A heartwarming story about family and love.
+A heartwarming story about family and love. -- Kathy, member, Friends of the Jones Library System

 You know WHO you are...

-For all those out there who love Little Free Libraries AND Dr. Who, this one's for you.
+For all those out there who love Little Free Libraries AND Dr. Who, this one's for you .

 Got a kid who loves Legos?

-You'll want to check this out:
+You'll want to check this out: (click on image to enlarge.)

 Free art class for 10-15 year olds

-(click on image to enlarge)
+(click to enlarge.)

 After School Book Club!

-If you have a 3rd-5th grader and free Thursday afternoons,
+If you have a 3rd-5th grader and free Thursday afternoons, you'll want to check this out!

 The Best Books We Were Assigned in High School

-Just in case you didn't, by chance, get through all your assigned reading in high school, here's a handy-dandy list for you.
+Just in case you didn't, by chance, get through all your assigned reading in high school, here's a handy-dandy list for you .
 Now's your chance to ace 11th grade English!